 Steps : 1.)
 Start by setting up a handle on a low pulley cable machine and grab the handle with one hand in an overhand grip.
 2.)
 Keep your knees slightly bent and back straight, then pull the handle in towards your side, squeezing with your back and hold for a count.
 3.)
 Return back to the starting position.
 4.)
 Repeat for as many reps and sets as desired.

-Cable Upper Row
+Cable Elevated Row

 Steps : 1.)
-Begin by standing sideways next to a high pulley machine, arm extended out at about shoulder height and gripping the handle with one of your hands.
+Begin by standing up straight with a dumbbell in each hand and your feet flat on the floor.
 2.)
-Slowly curl the cable towards your head, isolating the bicep until you feel tension, and hold for a count.
+Slowly curl on of the dumbbells up towards your shoulders.
 3.)
-Return back to the starting position and repeat for as many reps and sets as desired.
+While curling it up, rotate the dumbbell from a neutral position to an underhand position and hold for a count.
+4.)
+Return back to the starting position and repeat with the opposite arm.
+5.)
+Repeat for as many reps and sets as desired.

 Before you hit the gym, take the time to define your fitness goals.
 Whether you're aiming to build muscle, lose weight, or improve endurance, having specific objectives will guide your training and keep you focused on your workouts.